uidaholib/base-digital-collections-template/pages/about.md

 ## About this collection

 This collection brings together posters created by students from the University of Idaho College of Engineering as their senior capstone projects.
 Posters from the Engineering Design EXPO events of 2020-2025 are represented here.
 In addition, the collection includes program booklets for the EXPO events of 2001, 2002, 2005, 2007, and 2014-2025.
+Most of these items come from the University of Idaho Special Collections and Archives' [Engineering Design EXPO posters](https://archiveswest.orbiscascade.org/ark:80444/xv920797) collection, with a few additional program booklets drawn from the [University of Idaho College of Engineering Vertical File](https://archiveswest.orbiscascade.org/ark:80444/xv474535).

 ## About the Engineering Design EXPO

-The University of Idaho Engineering Design EXPO has been held annually since 1993, making it the longest-running student engineering and technological innovation exhibition in the Pacific Northwest.
+The University of Idaho [Engineering Design EXPO](https://www.uidaho.edu/engineering/news-events/engineering-expo) has been held annually since 1993, making it the longest-running student engineering and technological innovation exhibition in the Pacific Northwest.

 {% include feature/image.html objectid="https://objects.lib.uidaho.edu/expo/fy12243_04_0191.jpg" width="50" %}